 She says that as well as being a great source of protein, eating snails can also give you a boost between the sheets.

 Eva Milka runs the only snail farm in Ireland, named Gaelic Escargot.
-She moved to Carlow from Poland 13 years ago, and began collecting snails as a hobby before realising there was a demand and started up her business.
+She moved to Carlow from Poland in 2006, and began collecting snails as a hobby before realising there was a demand and started up her business.

-Eva attended the National Ploughing Championships to host some tasting sessions and drum up some interest in her product.
+Eva attended the National Ploughing Championships in 2019 to host some tasting sessions and drum up some interest in her product.